Pick up a bag of fertilizer on sale. Good job. You saved some money!

 Or did you…

-Contrast that with a bag bought by the professionals lawn care guys.
+Contrast that with a bag bought by the professionals lawn care guys at their wholesale dealer.
 Plain and simple.
 It gives a formula (the fertilizer numbers) and a list of ingredients.
 Is that enough to make a decision?

 Yes… if you know what you’re looking for.